Auto Union racing cars: Cars today

 Very rarely were racing cars of the period kept, as components of early cars if required were scavenged for later models and repairs.
-Secondly, what did remain was often scrapped to provide funds for additional development.
+What did remain was often scrapped to provide funds for additional development.

 During the latter part of World War II, an estimated eighteen Auto Union team cars were hidden in a colliery outside Zwickau, Saxony, where the Auto Union race shop was based.
 In 1945 the invading Russian Army discovered the cars, and they were retained as war possessions.
 As Zwickau post-war was located in Soviet controlled Communist East Germany, what little of the Auto Union racing cars existed were shipped back to the Soviet Union, distributed to scientific institutes and motor manufacturers including NAMI for research.
 The Auto Union company itself was forced to relocate to West Germany, where it was re-incorporated in Ingolstadt in 1949, ultimately evolving into Audi as it is known today.

 Today, it is believed that most of the cars were probably reduced to scrap, and that no Type A or Type B cars still exist.
 Presently it is believed that only one Type C car, three Type D cars, and a Type C/D hill climbing car remain.

 The sole remaining Type C was originally left to a German museum by Auto Union, after the death of Bernd Rosemeyer resulted in only two or three of these historic cars running.
 Damaged by bombing during the war, its body today still shows these marks.
 In 1979/80, Audi commissioned restoration of the car, undertaking a preservation-level overhaul to the body, engine and transmission.

 Another car was taken to Moscow to study its technology.
 In 1976, it was at the ZIL factory in Moscow and scheduled to be cut up for scrap metal when Viktors Kulbergs, president of the Antique Automobile Club of Latvia, brought it for the Riga Motor Museum.